Which phrasal verbs can be used in academic English?

 Many textbooks and tutors of academic English may warn students against using phrasal verbs at all, and while it is true that academics must be very cautious about using such words in their assignments, these constructions should not be avoided altogether.
 Although not nearly as commonly found in academic texts as in speech, phrasal verbs still reportedly appear in academic writing every 1,250 words.
 Generally, however, the type of phrasal verbs that are used in this context are more formal ones that lack in idiomaticity.

-One reason that phrasal verbs may be less common in academic contexts is because, as we highlighted in Lessons 1 and 2, these constructions can sometimes have unclear meanings – and academic writing is about being as unambiguous as possible.
+One reason that phrasal verbs may be less common in academic contexts is because, as we highlighted in Chapters 1 and 2, these constructions can sometimes have unclear meanings – and academic writing is about being as unambiguous as possible.
 Notice how the ten common academic phrasal verbs we’ve listed below are almost all transitive and inseparable and have fairly low levels of idiomaticity.

 3. Avoiding Phrasal Verbs